 The UAE Ministry of Health and Prevention (MoHAP) has upgraded the Al Hosn app with a color-coded system allowing users to promptly display their vaccination status as well as their latest PCR test results.
 A ‘green pass’ status means that a traveller is fully vaccinated and has a valid PCR test result.

 Most public venues and establishments will now check visitors and guests for their green passes.
 So, even if they’re just a visitor, they must validate their COVID vaccination and test status to be allowed the same privileges.

 Book your ticket

-Direct flights to Dubai from over 50 cities are now available serviced by Emirate Airlines.
-Moreover, residents holding Dubai residency visas are now eligible for flights to Abu Dhabi via Etihad Airways.
+Direct flights to Dubai from most countries are now available serviced by Emirate Airlines.

 Etihad Airways has also been operating regular flights to and from Abu Dhabi everyday.